 Secret Camping Spots at Georgia State Parks

-Treetop Bivouac Camping – Panola Mountain State Park
+Primitive Camping at Panola Mountain State Park

-Squirrel's Nest Camping – Unicoi State Park
+Squirrel's Nest Camping at Unicoi State Park

-Forget bird’s eye view.
+Forget the bird’s eye view.
 Campers can have a squirrel’s eye view at Unicoi State Park, just north of Helen.
 The park’s 16 squirrel’s nest camping shelters feature raised and covered wooden platforms with open sides that allow campers to spend the night side-by-side with the local wildlife.
 Each nest sleeps four.

 Chattahoochee Bend State Park, near Newnan provides seven paddle-in, riverside campsites for boaters traveling down the Chattahoochee River.
 The park also offers campers the unique experience of spending the night in a screened Adirondack shelter.